 As a humanist chaplain, Srishti currently serves the community at the University of Ottawa.
 Srishti is a lifetime member of Humanist Canada, a Humanist officiant and a supporter of the AHA, Humanists UK, Humanists Australia and Humanists International.
 Srishti is passionate about creating spaces that maximize human potential by leveraging a trauma-informed and anti-oppressive lens.
 Srishti is especially moved by sound public policy, 2SLGBTQ+ issues including sexual, romantic and reproductive rights and health issues including social determinants and neurodiversity.
 Srishti holds a Master’s in Public Administration and is completing a cotutelle PhD in Population Health and Medical Anthropology.

 Canadian Armed Forces

-As a military spouse who then became a military member herself, Marie-Claire has had the privilege of working with CAF members and their families at home and abroad.
+As a military spouse since 2007 who then became a military member herself, Marie-Claire has had the privilege of working with CAF members and their families at home and abroad.
 She sees the role of a chaplain as being present with people through the joys and challenges of military life.
 She hopes to continue to offer a caring presence to the military community for years to come.